CSC207-UofT/course-project-optimistic-newts/phase0/walkthrough.md

 Then they can make a new profile for themselves by using the terminal and using the command:

-make user <name> <password>
+make user "name" "password"

-In this scenario, the user should change <name> to a username they would like to use and <password> to a password they would like to use.
+In this scenario, the user should change "name" to a username they would like to use and "password" to a password they would like to use.
 Now that a new profile has been created, they can log in using the terminal and using the command:

-login <name> <password>
+login "name" "password"

-Where <name> and <password> are the same as what they set it to earlier.
+Where "name" and "password" are the same as what they set it to earlier.
 Then the user can log out of the system by using the terminal and command:

-logout <name>
+logout "name"